 Concepts of linear, exponential, logarithmic, and other models with an emphasis on applications to the social and natural sciences, business, and everyday life.
-Grade of C- or higher advances student to MPG3.
-Students preparing for MAT 114 should consult the department.
+Grade of C- or higher advances students to MPG3.
+Students preparing for MAT 114 should take MAT 106 instead.
 This course does not meet a NSM-LAF and does not meet QF.
 Students who have successfully completed MAT 106 may not register for credit.